What is maximalist decor?

 I am all about budget when I make over a room.
 Like my fire place which cost me £5.00.
 Try carboots, ebay the market place.upcycle gives my room a personal touch and stops new builds looking to boxy.
 Don’t be afraid to add colour to your home it lifts your mood and makes you cheerful.myhomeovertherainbow

-We can’t get over this gorgeous stain glass window that takes centre stage and really sets the colour scheme of the room allowing for fun shades to creep into the space like orange, purple and green.
+We can’t get over this gorgeous stained glass window that takes centre stage and really sets the colour scheme of the room allowing for fun shades to creep into the space like orange, purple and green.